YesWeDont/staq-graph-theory/README.md

 # staq-graph-theory
+## 👋 Hello!
-Repository containing souce code for the STAQ graph theory/sociology report
+This repository contains the source code for the STAQ report on graph theory and sociology.
+Files containing sensitive data (e.g. raw output data, etc) are marked with `<sensitive>`.